 Intracerebral hemorrhage

-An intracerebral hemorrhage, or intraparenchymal cerebral hemorrhage, is a subset of an intracranial hemorrhage and encompasses a number of entities that have in common the acute accumulation of blood within the parenchyma of the brain.
-The etiology, epidemiology, treatment and prognosis vary widely depending on the type of hemorrhage, and as such, these are discussed separately.
+An intracerebral hemorrhage, or intraparenchymal cerebral hemorrhage, is a subset of an intracranial hemorrhage as well as of stroke, defined by the acute accumulation of blood within the brain parenchyma.

 CT is usually the modality first obtained and demonstrates a hyperdense collection of blood, often with surrounding hypodense edema.
 A number of complications may be present, such as extension of the hemorrhage into other intracranial compartments, hydrocephalus, herniation, etc.